theGuyNextDoor/messenger-app/README.md

 # Music App
-Music app with React frontend and python backend using class components for practice
+Music app with React frontend and python backend